 TRANSLATION: I have been deprived, I have been deprived, surely I have been deprived!
 The whole world has become immersed in love for Sri Chaitanya Mahaprabhu, but alas! not even a drop of that love has touched me…!!!
 (Exclamations infinite…)

-Intriguingly, the verse did not mention who deprived the author of that love, but after spending more than two decades in search of it, I realize that in my case it is my own mundane desires that have deprived me of getting drenched in the all-inundating love of Gaura sundara, especially despite residing on the merciful land of Sri Mayapur where it is freely and abundantly available to every aspiring soul.
+Apparently the verse does not mention who or what deprived the author of that love but, on the other hand, the verse itself is a proof of how deeply the author was immersed in it.
+In my own case, however, after spending more than two decades in search of it, I realize that it is my mundane desires and false ego that have deprived me of getting drenched in this all-inundating love of Gaura sundara, especially despite residing on the merciful land of Sri Mayapur where it is freely and abundantly available to every aspiring soul.

 Sri Mayapur, the innermost region of Navadvipa, is on the eastern side of river Ganges, or mother Ganga.
 Srila Bhaktivinod Thakur describes the sixteen krosas of Navadvipa dham in his book Navadvipa dham mahatmaya: